zoujiaqing/Signal-Server/docs/README.md

   - Since, the error this file was attempting to fix was fixed by running in EC2

-`sample-secrets.env`
+`sample-secrets.sh`

-- A file to set all required environmental variables.
-Was a `secrets.sh` before attempting to dockerize Signal-Server, and there has been no reason to switch back
+- A file to set all required environmental variables

-  - Sometimes EC2 gets confused by `.env` files for some reason, so this might get reverted

 `sample-secrets.md`